Controlled KK-theory, and a Milnor exact sequence: Paths of projections

 \begin{proof} A straight line homotopy $(sp+(1-s)q)_{s\in [0,1]}$ works: we leave the direct checks involved to the reader. \end{proof}

-In order to define a semi-group structure on $\KKP^\pi(A,B)$, we assume $\pi$ is substantial as in Definition \ref{apt}, and fix a tensorial decomposition as in line \eqref{hb} (which will remain fixed for the rest of the section).
+In order to define a semigroup structure on $\KKP^\pi(A,B)$, we assume $\pi$ is graded, balanced, and infinite multiplicity as in Definition \ref{apt}, and fix a tensorial decomposition as in line \eqref{hb} (which will remain fixed for the rest of the section).
 Fix also two isometries $s_1$ and $s_2$ in $\mathcal{B}(\ell^2)$ that satisfy the Cuntz relation $s_1s_1^*+s_2s_2^*=1$.
-Using the canonical (unital) inclusion $\mathcal{B}(\ell^2)\subseteq \LL(E)$ from Lemma \ref{reps}, we think of these isometries as adjointable operators on $E$ that commute with $A\subseteq \LL(E)$ and with the neutral projection $e\in \LL(E)$.
+Using the canonical (unital) inclusion $\mathcal{B}(\ell^2)\subseteq \LL(E)$ from line \eqref{can incl} in Lemma \ref{reps}, we think of these isometries as adjointable operators on $E$ that commute with $A\subseteq \LL(E)$ and with the neutral projection $e\in \LL(E)$.

-\begin{lemma} Let $\pi:A\to \LL(E)$ be a substantial representation.
+\begin{lemma} Let $\pi:A\to \LL(E)$ be a graded, balanced, and infinite multiplicity representation.
 Then with notation as above, the operation defined by

 makes $\KKP^\pi(A,B)$ into an abelian semigroup.
 The operation does not depend on the choice of $s_1,s_2$ within $\mathcal{B}(\ell^2)$. \end{lemma}

 \begin{proof} As the unitary group of $\mathcal{B}(\ell^2)$ is connected (in the norm topology), conjugation by a unitary in $\mathcal{B}(\ell^2)$ induces the trivial map on $\KKP^\pi(A,B)$.
 Hence conjugating by the unitaries $s_1s_2^*+s_2s_1^*$ and $s_1s_1s_1^*+s_1s_2s_1^*s_2^*+s_2s_2^*s_2^*$ show that the operation is commutative and associative.
 On the other hand, if $t_1,t_2\in \mathcal{B}(\ell^2)$ also satisfy the Cuntz relation, then conjugating by the unitary $s_1t_1^*+s_2t_2^*$ shows that the pairs $(s_1,s_2)$ and $(t_1,t_2)$ induce the same operation on $\KKP^\pi(A,B)$. \end{proof}